You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 condemned prisoners their last view of beautiful Venice before being

+executed, leading them to sigh in despair that they would never again witness such beauty.
 Nice story but apparently not true and the name was thanks to the

 poetic imaginings of Lord Byron in the 19th century.

-outside it may be but inside it's a grim and damp place.
+Beautiful from the outside it may be but inside it's a grim and damp place.
 It makes it

 very easy to imagine the legend being true.

-The bridge dates back to the year 1600 and by any standard this is a fabulous bridge.
+The bridge dates back to the year 1600 and by any standard, this is a fabulous bridge.

 Viewing the bridge from the outside is not the easiest thing to